 Storage units often are laden with a merry mix of outdated junk, whether it’s technological relics like “Seinfield”-era shoebox cellphones, VCR and eight-track players, Beanie Baby collections, period clothing or hopelessly homely furniture straight from Walton’s Mountain.

-Ready to clear some weeds out of your storage unit?
-Here are the six best places to start.
+If you need to clean out your storage unit, here are the six best places to start:

 1. Vintage Clothing